 The profit motive is another retardant on production rather than the spur people claim it to be.
 Capitalist firms apply various rewards and penalties to get their employees to do their bidding.
-If a job is in any way complex it "Capitalism is an increasing fetter on the productive forces." becomes difficult to assess performance, and supervision cannot come close to matching what would be achieved if workers simply wanted to do the job to the best of their ability.
+If a job is in any way complex it becomes difficult to assess performance, and supervision cannot come close to matching what would be achieved if workers simply wanted to do the job to the best of their ability.